thepok/Pillars-of-Financial-Wisdom/README.md

 *  Clustering Illusion (we see patterns everyware, even in random data)
 *  blind spot bias (yes you too have all this biases your self, even if you don't see them in you)

+## Stockmarket is a game of probabilities
+It doesn't only help to understand the mathematical foundations of probabilities, but to get more hands on expierence by learning other games of Chance and Money like Poker.
+Risk and Moneymanagment are integral parts of this game too.
+And its way more fun than starrying at charts all day, and making Errors out of Boredom and impatience.

 https://corporate.nordea.com/article/67765/global-how-to-position-for-a-clearly-weaker-credit-impulse